Coneysthorpe to Firby

 Cranbeck to Firby

 Walk down into Cranbeck Village.
 Pass the stone village sign, and follow a minor road off to the right.
 After about a hundred yards pass through the beech hedge on your right and turn immediately left.
-Follow the path to a gate which leads into Ox Carr Wood.
+Follow the path to a gate that leads into Ox Carr Wood.

 Turn right and follow a good track through the woods.
 You’ll occasionally hear the sound of trains as the Malton to York railway runs along the valley beneath you.
 When you arrive at a steep downward track on the left, follow this and turn right at the bottom.
 When you reach a surfaced road, cross over and continue through the woods.
 The track goes over a number of small bridges and boardwalks until it arrives at a gate which exits onto farmland.
 Follow the path through three fields until you arrive at a small gate just above the village of Kirkham.